-This draft EA presents and evaluates the potential effects of the Block Notice 7A-2 Temporary Use in North Utah County (Project) in order to determine whether it could cause significant impacts to the human or natural environment as defined by the National Environmental Policy Act of 1969 (NEPA, Public Law [PL] 91-190 and 42 USC 4321-4347), the Council on Environmental Quality (CEQ, 40 Code of Federal Regulations [CFR] Parts 1500-1508), and U.S. Department of the Interior (DOI) Regulations Implementing NEPA (43 CFR Part 46).
+This Final EA presents and evaluates the potential effects of the Block Notice 7A-2 Temporary Use in North Utah County (Project) in order to determine whether it could cause significant impacts to the human or natural environment as defined by the National Environmental Policy Act of 1969 (NEPA, Public Law [PL] 91-190 and 42 USC 4321-4347), the Council on Environmental Quality (CEQ, 40 Code of Federal Regulations [CFR] Parts 1500-1508), and U.S. Department of the Interior (DOI) Regulations Implementing NEPA (43 CFR Part 46).
 The JLAs will use the EA process to satisfy disclosure requirements and as a means for public participation mandated by NEPA and the Central Utah Project Completion Act (CUPCA, PL 102-575).
 The requirements under Section 106 of the National Historic Preservation Act of 1966 (NHPA), Section 7 of the Endangered Species Act of 1973 (ESA), and other state and local regulatory obligations will be satisfied or are not applicable.
-If the draft EA shows no significant impacts associated with implementation of the Project, then a Final EA and Finding of No Significant Impact (FONSI) will be issued by the JLAs.
-During the draft EA process, if it is determined that there may be significant impacts, the JLAs would initiate the preparation of an Environmental Impact Statement (EIS) prior to implementing the Project.
+If the analysis shows no significant impacts associated with implementation of the Project, then Finding of No Significant Impacts (FONSIs) will be issued by the JLAs.
+However, the JLAs have determined that there are no significant impacts, and that the preparation of an Environmental Impact Statement (EIS) is not needed.